SumZer0-git/EDAPGui/readme.md

 Note: the autopilot.log file will capture any required keybindings that are not set

 # Autopilot Options:
 * FSD Route Assist: will execute your route.
-It is possible to jump into a system that has two stars next to each other.
-You can overheat in this case and be dropped out of Assist.
-At each jump the sequence will perform some fuel scooping, however, if fuel level goes down below a hardcoded threshold the sequence will stop at the star until refueling is complete.
+At each jump the sequence will perform some fuel scooping, however, if fuel level goes down below a threshold  the sequence will stop at the Star until refueling is complete.
     If refueling doesn't complete after 35 seconds it will abort and continue to next route point.
-If fuel goes below 35%, the route assist will terminate
+If fuel goes below 10% (configurable), the route assist will terminate
 * Supercruise Assist: will keep your ship pointed to target, you target can only be a station for the autodocking to work.
-If a settlement or target is obscured you will end up being kicked out of SC via "Dropped Too Close" or "Dropping from Orbital Cruise" (however, not damage to ship), throttle will be set to Zero and exit SC Assist.
-    Otherwise, when the SC Disenage appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will put throttle to zero and the autodocking computer will take over
+If a settlement is targetted or target is obscured you will end up being kicked out of SC via "Dropped Too Close" or "Dropping from Orbital Cruise" (however, no damage to ship), throttle will be set to Zero and exit SC Assist.
+Otherwise, when the 'PRESS [J] DISENGAGE' appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will put throttle to zero and the autodocking computer will take over.
+Once docked it will auto-refuel and go into StarPort Services
 * ELW Scanner: will perform FSS scans while FSD Assist is traveling between stars.
 If the FSS shows a signal in the region of Earth, Water or Ammonia type worlds, it will announce that discovery and log it into elw.txt file.
 Note: it does not do the FSS scan, you would need to terminate FSD Assist